SECURITIES AND EXCHANGE COMMISSION

 Regulation FD Disclosure.

-On June 5, 2019, management from Chesapeake Utilities Corporation (the Company) met with current and potential investors, analysts, and other members of the financial community during a Philadelphia Securities Association meeting.
-The Companys investor presentation includes certain forward-looking information.
-A copy of this investor presentation material is attached to this Current Report on Form 8-K (this Report) as Exhibit 99.1.
-The investor presentation material is also available in the Investors section of the Companys website (www.chpk.com).
+On December 1, 2020, management from Chesapeake Utilities Corporation (the “Company”) will participate in the B of A Securities 2020 Gas Utility Virtual Conference.
+The Company will virtually join B of A Securities and members of investment firms in a series of scheduled meetings.
+The Company’s investor presentation includes certain forward-looking information.
+A copy of this investor presentation material is attached to this Current Report on Form 8-K (this “Report”) as Exhibit 99.1.
+The investor presentation material is also available in the “Investors” section of the Company’s website, sub-section “Events and Presentations” (www.chpk.com).

 The information contained in this Item 7.01 and in Exhibit 99.1 attached to this Report is being furnished and shall not be deemed filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liabilities of such section.
 Furthermore, such information shall not be deemed to be incorporated by reference into any registration statement or other document filed pursuant to the Securities Act of 1933, as amended.